davish/davi.sh/src/content/blog/2024/02/nix-home-manager.md

 anywhere else Nix can be installed.
 It was difficult at first for me to understand how `home-manager` and `nix-darwin` should interact.
-While there is definitely overlap with what these two Nix libraries can do, `nix-darwin` is used for managing system-wide settings and applications: it can be thought of as bringing lots of the power of NixOS directly to the Mac. `home-manager`, on the other hand, is most useful for managing user-level configuration and dotfiles.
+While there is definitely overlap with what these two Nix libraries can do, `nix-darwin` is used for managing system-wide settings and applications: it brings the power of NixOS to the Mac. `home-manager` on the other hand is most useful for managing user-level configuration and dotfiles.

 By the end of this post we'll have installed `home-manager` and used it to set up configuration for vim, zsh, and git.